lumigo-io/opentelemetry-java-distro/instrumentation/storm/README.md

 An internal span is created for each run of the `spout` / `bolt` and each tuple emitted with the OutputCollector to each component it's emitted to.

 ## Otel conventions
-for this instrumentation add following attributes to the spans:
+for this instrumentation we used the following attributes:
 1. `thread.name` - semantic convention default attribute
 2. `messaging.system` - semantic convention default attribute
 3. `messaging.message.id` - semantic convention default attribute